Learning Plan for Becoming a Codex CLI Expert

 4. Run the verification command and confirm all three layers appear.

-Milestone: You have a config.toml with sensible defaults, a layered AGENTS.md stack, and can explain the merge order.
+Milestone: You have a config.toml with profiles, a layered AGENTS.md stack, and can articulate the four-element prompt structure.
+You use the explore-plan-implement loop by default.

-Model Context Protocol connects Codex to external tools and data sources8.
+Model Context Protocol gives Codex access to tools and data sources beyond the filesystem[^10].
 Two transport types are supported:

 codex mcp add context7 -- npx -y @upstash/context7-mcp